The views expressed by the host of this program documented to be almost always right 99.7% of the time.

 There's an ideology that has slowly been eating away at the foundational fabric of this country.

-I don't care what I just I can't let it go.
+I just, I can't let it go.

-I am I've I think I'm cursed.
+I think I'm cursed.

-I'm cursed with a well, I have a hope, a desire, that everybody in this country love it.
+I'm cursed with a, well, I have a hope, a desire, that everybody in this country love it.

-Did everybody in this country enjoy the life they've been given and the opportunity they've been given to live that life in this country.
+That everybody in this country enjoy the life they've been given and the opportunity they've been given to live that life in this country.

 And I can't tell you how disappointed I feel when I run across people that don't and can't enjoy their life.